kirillkurenkow/order_book/README.md

 ## How to run tests
 ### Install requirements
-You can install requirements by executing this from [ProjectDir](/)
+You can install requirements by executing this from project directory
 ```shell
 pip install -r requirements.txt
 ```